San Francisco International Movers

 Step 1: Consultation and shipment evaluation

-Your specialist reviews your destination, timeline, estimated volume, access conditions, and whether storage or a vehicle is part of the plan.
-This is where we choose the right shipping strategy: shared container space vs a dedicated container, and sea freight vs air freight for any essentials.
+Your coordinator reviews your destination, timeline, estimated volume, access conditions, and whether storage or a vehicle is part of the plan.
+The right shipping strategy, shared container space or a dedicated container, sea freight or air freight for essentials, is chosen here before any commitments are made.

 Step 2: Packing and inventory preparation